Baccharis halimifolia

 Baccharis halimifolia is a North American species of shrubs in the family Asteraceae.
 It is native to Nova Scotia, the eastern and southern United States (from Massachusetts south to Florida and west to Texas and Oklahoma), eastern Mexico (Nuevo León, San Luis Potosí, Tamaulipas, Veracruz, Quintana Roo), the Bahamas, and Cuba.

-Widely used common names include eastern baccharis, groundsel bush, sea myrtle, and saltbush, with consumption weed, cotton-seed tree, groundsel tree, menguilié, and silverling also used more locally.
+Widely used common names include eastern baccharis, groundsel bush, sea myrtle, and saltbush.
+Consumption weed, cotton-seed tree, groundsel tree, menguilié, and silverling are also used more locally.
 In most of its range, where no other species of the genus occur, this plant is often simply called baccharis.

 Classification

 Baccharis halimifola was first described and named by Carl Linnaeus in his Species Plantarum, published in 1753.
 No subspecies or varieties are recognized within the species.

 This species is the northernmost member of the large Western Hemisphere genus Baccharis in the aster family (Asteraceae).

 Senecio arborescens, a Neotropical species, was confused with Baccharis halimifolia in the past.